 -D parameters to cmake, as follows.

-Note that the ending dot is mandatory (see Out of Tree Compilation).
+Note that the dot at the end is mandatory (see Out of Tree Compilation).

 cmake -DCC=clang -DCXX=clang++ .